 Allow God to be your guide throughout your life and answer any calls to service that He places deep inside your heart.
-Right now, He may be telling you that the most important mission in your life is to teach your children about salvation and prepare their hearts for service to others.
-Other times, He may guide you to help a friend in need or work in another field of interest.
+Right now, God may be telling you that the most important mission in your life is to teach your children about salvation and prepare their hearts for service to others.
+Other times, God may guide you to help a friend in need or work in another field of interest.

 Pray for God to take away all distractions that could cause you to lose focus on the purpose He has called you to during this specific season of life.
-Ask Him to help you clearly see the reasons you have for making choices on extracurricular activities or other commitments so you can be sure your choices align with the purpose and goals He has for you and your child during your homeschool journey.
+Ask Him to help you clearly see the reasons you have for making choices on extracurricular activities or other commitments so you can be sure your choices align with the purpose and goals He has for you and your child at this point during your homeschool journey.
 In 1 Corinthians 14:33 we are reminded that God will help you overcome obstacles of confusion.

 The Shield of Faith